-Content:

-These reports should contain informal summary statements of recent developments in the acquisition or building of facilities for nuclear physics measurements, and (preliminary) data which reflect the efforts devoted to the measurement, analysis and evaluation of nuclear and related atomic data of interest to the peaceful nuclear energy programmes of the reporting member state.
+- Content: Progress reports to the INDC should contain informal summary statements of recent developments in the acquisition or building of facilities for nuclear physics measurements, and (preliminary) data which resulted from the measurement, analysis or evaluation of nuclear and related atomic data of interest to the peaceful nuclear energy programmes of the reporting Member State. - Scope : The preliminary scope of information to be considered for the progress report should reflect the CINDA\ quantity scope.

-Scope:

-The primary scope of information to be considered for the progress report should reflect the CINDA quantity scope.
 This includes measured, evaluated and calculated microscopic neutron cross sections, related fission, capture and scattering parameters, resolved and statistical neutron resonance parameters, as well as other related physical constants used in the various applications of neutron nuclear physics.